 Have you ever wondered “What is tempo in music?” or “Why is tempo in music important?”
 In this article, we are going to define tempo, give examples of different types of tempi (plural for tempo), and help you utilize them in your own music making!

-What is tempo in music and how do you explain tempo in music?
-Learn all about tempo in music below
+What is tempo in music, and how do you explain it?

 Tempo is the Italian word for the speed of a song or piece of music.
 Italian words are most commonly used to indicate tempo, but sometimes you may see tempi written with English, French, or German words.